 Last week my legs completely ran out of energy so to counteract that I brought plenty of food.
 I packed the Wingnut with Gu Roctane gels, Gu chomps, a banana, and a mixture of peanuts, dried fruits and salted sunflower seeds.
 I also planned on keeping close to my goal HR of 145 and not pushing too hard so that I could keep pedaling for 77 miles.
 I chose the same route I did just before surgery.
 That pre-surgery ride had me stopping and sitting on the side of the road because I was so exhausted (I found out days later that I needed heart surgery).
 This time would be different.

 I probably should have gotten the skinny cross bike ready but I decided to do this on the Salsa Beargrease.
 I am simply in love with this bike.
 I thought the newness would wear off but it hasn’t.
 The fatbike is simply fun to ride and I wouldn’t be the Adventure Monkey founder without giving myself more of a challenge.
 I am deciding if I will do the LR100 on the fatbike or not.
-This ride would help determine that.
+This ride would help decide that.

 The alarm went off and I hit the snooze.
-I just wanted a couple minutes to lie in bed, breath deeply and meditate on the ride before me.
+I just wanted a couple of minutes to lie in bed, breath deeply and meditate on the ride before me.
 The alarm went off a second time I was up and at ‘em.
 First major hurdle behind me.

 I made some oatmeal and an egg and drank plenty of water.
 I got dressed, packed up and was on the bike by 7:00 am.
 I love an early morning start on the bike.

 I didn’t bring an extra tube and hoped it wouldn’t be an issue.
 I’ve never done a big ride without an extra tube but fatbike tubes are huge and heavy.
 I just couldn’t bring myself to stick that in my backpack.
 I am running the Beargrease tubeless and my homemade sealant has yet to be tested.
-I hoped it would hold up because this route would encounter roads that usually leave the unprepared stranded.
+I hoped it would hold up because this route would encounter roads that can leave the unprepared rider stranded.

 I forgot how much I liked the Wingnut pack.
 It held 100 oz of water all my food and tools and still had room for more.
 Plus it rests low on the back unlike most backpacks, lessening lower back pain.